grassdog/dotfiles/README.md

 ## Installation

-This repo includes [Babushka](http://babushka.me/) scripts and [Homebrew](http://brew.sh/) bundles to bootstrap up an OSX machine how I like it.
-The details of which can be found in [Installation](Installation.md).
+Run `bootstrap.sh` to bootstrap up an OSX machine how I like it.
+This script relies on Bash and [Homebrew](http://brew.sh/) and are safe to rerun.